Tribute: Harivansh Rai Bachchan, the Playfully Rebellious Poet

 Harivansh Rai Bachchan, the torchbearer of Chhayavaad or the romantic upsurge in Hindi literature, always introduced himself humbly with these lines.

 There is a playfulness in his words, even as he gives us a sense of life and its challenges and the lyrical beauty of his rebellious thoughts still make him stand out as a poet and writer.
-We pay a tribute to the great poet on his birth anniversary (27 November).
+We pay a tribute to the great poet on his death anniversary.

 His earliest work Madhushala is still a popular favourite and has been recited by his son, the iconic film actor Amitabh Bachchan as well as music legend Manna Dey.